Simulation of Rutherford Cable AC Loss and Magnetization with the Coupled Axial and Transverse Currents Method: CATI Method for Rutherford Cables

 The fields are assumed constant over a length $\ell$ along $\ez$.
 The fact that strands are transposed will be handled by the circuit coupling equations.

 The strands are superconducting but, for simplicity, in this work, we assume a linear Ohm's law for the axial current density, with a small resistivity $\rhos$.
-This simplification already allows us to focus on the interstrand coupling current dynamics.
-Accounting for the nonlinear resistance and inductance of superconducting strands by coupling this cable model with a model describing small-scale dynamics in strands such as interfilament coupling currents is an important aspect and will be considered in further works.
+This simplification allows to focus on the interstrand coupling current dynamics.

-The coating domain $\Om$ allows for an easy definition of the currents with cohomology basis functions, and its resistivity $\rho_\text{m}$ is chosen sufficiently high compared to $\rhos$ in order to have a negligible impact on the solution.
+The coating domain $\Om$ helps for the definition of currents with cohomology basis functions.
+Its resistivity $\rho_\text{m}$ is chosen sufficiently high compared to $\rhos$ in order to have a negligible impact on the solution.

 The set of equations~\eqref{MQSequations} is solved with the FE method and the \hpfOnly~\cite{bossavit1998computational}.
 With the notation $\volInt{\vec f}{\vec g}{\O}$ for the integral over $\O$ of the dot product of any two vector fields $\vec f$ and $\vec g$, the \hpf reads: from an initial solution at $t=0$, find $\h\in\hsp(\O)$ such that, for $t>0$ and $\forall \h' \in \hspz(\O)$, we have~\cite{dular2000dual, dular2024coupled}